phenocare/fibers/content/_index.md

 You will eat one of eight different vegetables or fruits in each clinic visit along with a standardised low fibre meal plan.
 These meals will be provided as part of the study.

 ### 2. What are the choices of vegetables and fruits?
-You can choose from vegetables that contain fibre known to be beneficial for your gut health.
+You can choose from vegetables that contain inulin, a fibre known to be beneficial for your gut health.
 These vegetables include yacon, Jerusalem artichoke, globe artichoke, and elephant garlic.
-We also have fruits that contain different types of fibres, including apple, watermelon, orange and tomato.
-You can choose more than one.
+They are sourced from an organic farm in Western Australia, Mt Lindesay.
+We also have fruits that contain different types of fibres, including apple, watermelon, orange, and tomato.

+On the consent form, you can choose to participate in more than one vegetable or fruit.

 ### 3. What is a low fibre meal, and do I have to prepare them?
 The low fibre meal plan consists of toasts with butter for breakfast, a roast chicken sandwich for lunch, and roast chicken and potatoes for dinner.
 If you are vegetarian, we will substitute meat with egg and chesse.
 All the food will be provided to you, and you will not need to prepare it.